-Telemedicine is all over the news right now, due to the COVID-19 pandemic which has dramatically increased its use.
+Telemedicine use has rapidly increased due to the COVID-19 pandemic which has kept patients away from doctors’ offices.
 But even before this outbreak, telemedicine filled a need for many patients, including those who were geographically isolated, too sick to travel, or without transportation.
 There are countless other reasons that make traveling to the doctor difficult, or even impossible.
 With telemedicine, your appointment is “virtual”, taking place over a phone or computer.
 But before you have a virtual appointment, it’s important to consider the pros and cons of telemedicine.

 What exactly is telemedicine?